 What is an ambient microphone?

 Any microphone designed for ambient settings might be considered an ambient microphone.
-In ambient mic’ing methods, the microphones are placed far away from the sound sources so that the sound (reflections and reverberations) can be heard more clearly in the mic signal.
-So, ambient microphones are placed far away from the sound sources and work best in big, echoing rooms.
+In ambient mic’ing methods, the microphones are placed far away from the sound sources so that the sound (reflections and reverberations) can be heard more clearly in the mic signal and work best in big, echoing rooms.

 What makes the best microphone for recording ambient audio?